 The answer is obesity.

 Insulin resistance and obesity go hand in hand.
-In fact, each problem makes the other worse—which is why it’s so important to lose weight if you want to overcome insulin resistance and type 2 diabetes.
+In fact, each problem makes the other worse—which is why it’s so important to lose weight if you want to reverse insulin resistance and prevent type 2 diabetes.

 Our bodies break the food we eat down into glucose, and the beta cells in the pancreas respond by churning out insulin—a hormone that moves glucose from the blood into the cells, where it can be used for energy.